pusher/push-notifications-go/README.md

 - Found a bug?
 Please open an [issue](https://github.com/pusher/push-notifications-go/issues).
 - Have a feature request.
 Please open an [issue](https://github.com/pusher/push-notifications-go/issues).
-- If you want to contribute, please submit a [pull request](https://github.com/pusher/push-notifications-go/pulls) (preferrably with some tests).
+- If you want to contribute, please submit a [pull request](https://github.com/pusher/push-notifications-go/pulls) (preferably with some tests).

 ## Credits